 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

-Children, parents and staff have many opportunities for their voices to be heard at our school.
+Children, parents and staff have many opportunities for their voices to be heard at our academy.

 Democracy is central to how we operate.